softlayer/githubio_source/content/reference/services/SoftLayer_Tag/getAttachedTagsForCurrentUser.md

 ## Overview
 Get all tags with at least one reference attached to it for the current account.
+The total items header for this method contains the total number of attached tags even if a result limit is applied.

 -----